 Kaigelu is a brand of Lanxivi, a subsidiary of Shanghai Hero Pen Company.
 Hero has been manufacturing “high-quality” fountain pens since 1931.
 Initially known as Wolff Pens, they changed their name to Hero in 1966.
-Their pens are renown for their quality in Asia and are extremely popular with users in China and India.
+Their pens are renowned for their quality in Asia and are extremely popular with users in China and India.

-The Kaigelu 316 was initially released in 2014, and closely resembled the Parker Duofold Centennial.
-The pen is available in a variety of color schemes; however, I was interested in two, a golden brown/grey swirls called ‘Tiger Eye’ and white/black swirls called ‘Century Stars.’
+The Kaigelu 316 was initially released in 2014 and closely resembled the Parker Duofold Centennial.
+The pen is available in a variety of color schemes; however, I was interested in two, golden brown/grey swirls called ‘Tiger Eye’ and white/black swirls called ‘Century Stars.’
 I choose the white/black swirl.
 I am more inclined to say it resembles marble or pearl.

-The pen is made of an acrylic celluloid (so they claim), something you don’t often see in contemporary pens.
+The pen is made of acrylic celluloid (so they claim), something you don’t often see in contemporary pens.
 The celluloid has a lot of depth and complexity plus to my surprise it is semi-transparent.
-The pen clip, cap band and other accents are gold plate.
+The pen clip, cap band, and other accents are gold plate.
 The cap band contains an imprinted design with black inlay.
 The cap is topped with a jewel containing a kangaroo surrounded by a wreath, both in gold plate.

 My pen is model 316A, the “A” designation I believe indicates a newer model, incorporating improvements over the initial pen.
 The seller called mine an “office gift pen.”
 I did a Duck-Duck-Go search and all of the 316 pens I found had black blind end caps and a black section, while mine has blind caps and section made of the same material and color as the pen.
 Maybe it is a “special edition.”

-Other reviewers mention their pens are too heavy, tipping the scale at 46g, while mine weighs in at a mere 28g with converter.
+Other reviewers mention their pens are too heavy, tipping the scale at 46g, while mine weighs in at a mere 28g with a converter.
 As I prefer pens with some heft to them, 28g is perfect.
 The pen feels solid in hand, and the construction seems sound.

-The seller claimed it came with an iridium nib but it is stainless steel with gold plated accents.
-A kangaroo like the one in the jewel on the cap, scroll accent work, and the name “Kaigelu” is etched on the nib.
+The seller claimed it came with an iridium nib but it is stainless steel with gold-plated accents.
+A kangaroo-like the one in the jewel on the cap, scroll accent work, and the name “Kaigelu” is etched on the nib.
 The section is metal or brass, gold plated with “Kaigelu” and the model number etched into the opposite side.